zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 Call the [loginByToken](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/loginByToken:user:completion:) method to log in Agora's RTM system.
 You need to:

 - Pass a token that identifies the role and permission of the user.
 Set `token` as `"nil"` for low-security requirements.
 A token is generated at the server of the app.
+For more information, see [Token Security](../../en/Real-time-Messaging/rtm_token.md).
 - Pass a user ID that identifies the user.
 The `userId` parameter must not include non-printable characters, and can neither exceed 64 bytes in length nor start with a space.
 Do not set `userId` as `"nil"`.
 - Pass the [AgoraRtmLoginBlock](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Blocks/AgoraRtmLoginBlock.html) and [connectionStateChanged](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmDelegate.html#//api/name/rtmKit:connectionStateChanged:reason:) callbacks, which indicate whether the login succeeds or fails.